SkillsFundingAgency/das-referencedata/README.md

 The ONS Data set of public sector organisations can be found here [Public sector organisation (ONS)](https://www.ons.gov.uk/economy/nationalaccounts/uksectoraccounts/datasets/publicsectorclassificationguide/)

+**(Note: Only public sector organisations that have a category that doesn't include the word 'former' should be added to the list of available public sector organisations from this dataset)**

 To add organisation names simple open up the json file: